National, state and territory population

 Regional internal migration estimates, provisional

-- Capital cities had a net loss of 10,600 people from internal migration, compared with a net loss of 3,800 for the December 2019 quarter.
+- Capital cities had a net loss of 11,800 people from internal migration, the largest quarterly net loss on record.

 For the year ending 30 June 2020:

 - There were over 7.6 million migrants living in Australia

 - 29.8% of Australia's population were born overseas

 - Australia's population increased by 194,400 people due to net overseas migration

 - 368,700 people moved interstate, a decrease of 8.7% from the previous year.